-Site, Architecture & Energy
+Site, Architecture & Sustainability

 The European Spallation Source will be one of the most advanced science infrastructure projects ever built.
 The architecture and design of ESS should reflect and contribute to the organisation’s core values: excellence, collaboration, openness and sustainability.

 The ESS site is located in a highly developed scientific and industrial environment, providing access to an educated and technically-skilled workforce, and with proximity to Lund University and other major research centres.

 The ESS complex will greatly influence the visual impact of the area as the site is prominently placed on a ridge of gently sloping hills between 74 and 82 meters above sea level.